coopnorge/go-datadog-lib/docs/index.md

 }
 ```

-### 4. Middleware HTTP client
+#### HTTP client middleware

-If your application is making outgoing HTTP calls, you can add the HTTP
+If your application is making HTTP calls, you can add the HTTP
-client-interceptor to automatically create child-spans for each outgoing HTTP-call.
+client-interceptor to automatically create child-spans for each HTTP-call.
-These spans will also be embedded in the outgoing HTTP Headers, so if you are calling
+These spans will also be embedded in the outbound HTTP Headers, so if you are
-another service that is also instrumented with Datadog-integration, then you will
+calling another service that is also instrumented with Datadog-integration,
-enable distributed tracing.
+then you will enable distributed tracing.

 It is important that the context used in the `http.Request` contains
 trace-information, preferably created from any server middleware from this
 module.

-Example:

 ```go
 import (